houshuang/stian-notes/content/Just-in-Time-Project-Management.md

         - people wait with getting started until they have enough time/money.
 Downscope.
     - maintain momentum
         - modulate progress depending on how other things are going.
 Make progress in smaller chunks.
-    - test assumptions - **a learning process** - <span class="highlight">design your deliverables/packets specifically to learn/test certain assumptions</span>
+    - test assumptions - **a learning process** - &#8203;<mark>design your deliverables/packets specifically to learn/test certain assumptions</mark>
         - **questions** to be answered
         - **assumptions** to be tested
         - **hypotheses** to be proven
         - **there is always a smaller/simpler version of whatever you're seeking to create**
-        - <span class="highlight">This is assuming you have an audience - easy for Tiago to put something out there, even a tweetstorm.
+        - &#8203;<mark>This is assuming you have an audience - easy for Tiago to put something out there, even a tweetstorm.
 If I publish a blog, and nobody reads it?
 If I write something, and nobody in my company has the time to provide feedback?
-If the people I need feedback from (academic colleagues) are too busy to provide feedback on drafts?</span>
+If the people I need feedback from (academic colleagues) are too busy to provide feedback on drafts?</mark>
 - Divergence and convergence #**divergence** #**Emergent Productivity** #**Productivity Research**
     - overview
         - concept from **design thinking**